hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 This repository implements a distributed Reinforcement Learning (RL) training framework designed to fine-tune large language models using algorithms such as **GRPO** and **DAPO**.
 It supports multi-node and multi-GPU setups, scalable rollout generation, and policy optimization using libraries like  VLLM.

+**Please note that we are still under intensive development, stay tuned.**

 ---

 ## 🚀 Features